 Strengthens Your Existing Skillset

 If you’re already on the right career track but feel stuck in your dead-end position, you can continue your education to further hone your current skills.
-Improving existing workplace competencies, such as soft skills and effective presentation skills, helps you stand out from the pack and bag that promotion you’ve always wanted.
+Apart from learning skills related to your chosen field, one of the benefits of lifelong learning is that it helps you develop other skills including soft skills which are useful both inside and outside the workplace.
+These soft skills include time management, networking, communication, conflict resolution, and active listening, among others.
+Improving existing workplace competencies, such as the abovementioned soft skills as well as effective presentation skills, helps you stand out from the pack and bag that promotion you’ve always wanted.
 As a matter of fact, a white paper commissioned by tech giant Microsoft revealed that communication, integration, and presentation (CIP) skills are necessary for almost half (40 percent) of all high-salary and high-growth positions.

 Makes You More Adaptable to Change

-Becoming a committed lifelong learner allows you to stay ahead of the curve.
-You’ll have the skills and knowledge necessary to jump from one industry to another.
+One of the main skills you will need to master in life to succeed is resiliency.
+With the leading industries shifting so frequently, to stay ahead, you will need to learn to adapt with the current demands of the market.
+Becoming a committed lifelong learner allows you to always stay ahead of the curve.
+You’ll have the skills and knowledge necessary to seamlessly jump from one industry to another.
 Think of the effect of the Internet on the print industry, as well as how iPhones launched a revolution in the mobile phone industry.
 Every new skill you acquire will help you prepare for the jobs of tomorrow.
+The importance of lifelong learning is that it equips you with new skills and knowledge, making you a desirable employee at all times.

 Keeps Your Brain Healthy

 Learning something new every day can actually be good for your brain.
 According to a study published in the journal Proceedings of the National Academy of Sciences, learning keeps the cells of the brain working at peak levels.
+Remember that the brain is a muscle, and like any muscle, it needs constant stimulation to stay in shape.
+Continuous learning is the best way to keep our brains active and healthy.
+It forces our brains to exert itself (in a good way!) by pushing its limits and piquing its interests.
+By keeping it in shape through new challenges and opportunities for growth and learning, we exercise it and help it stay as healthy as it can be.
 This kind of mental stimulation could curb memory and cognitive decline as people age.
+In fact, constant mental stimulation has been found to go as far as to slow down the physical process of Alzheimer’s Disease.

 Helps You Stay Connected